• Email

 I've found the best results when I use a different blend of flours depending on what I'm baking.
 What makes the best gluten-free cinnamon rolls recipe is different than what works great for chewy crisp cookies.
 While an all-purpose blend may work great for one recipe, it won't work great for all recipes.

-Many pre-made gluten-free flour blends rely heavily on starches and gums without as many nutritional or flavorful flours.
-When you select gluten-free flours for the specific recipe you’re making, you can optimize for that recipe for texture, flavor, and nutrition.
+Many pre-made gluten-free flour blends rely heavily on starches and gums without as many flavorful flours.
+When you select gluten-free flours for the specific recipe you're making, you can optimize for that recipe for texture and flavor.

 Gluten-free cinnamon roll dough is very particular.
 This recipe took many tries and tests and tweaks to get a recipe that was fluffy and chewy and it was specifically designed with the flours in the recipe.